-Dr. Helene Childs has taken over as the new and permanent veterinarian.
-She is really looking forward to building strong and long lasting relationships with the clients and pets that call West End Veterinary Clinic their family vet.
+Dr. Helene Childs is the West End Veterinary Clinic permanent full-time veterinarian.
+She is enjoys building strong and long-lasting relationships with the clients and pets that call West End Veterinary Clinic their family vet.

 Dr. Childs has a passion for treating each patient uniquely depending on their individual needs.
 She is an early adopter of the latest leading-edge technology, progressive conventional medicine and alternative therapies.
 Her background in evidence-based medicine, combined with an open mind and her ability to listen and appreciate the nuances in each case, enable a tailor-made approach to each patient.